devlooped/Merq/src/Merq.Core/readme.md

-﻿A simple default implementation of the message bus that has no external dependencies.
+﻿Default implementation of the message bus that has no external dependencies.

 This implementation of `IMessageBus` relies on two other components: an `EventStream` (which provides the eventing side of the bus) and a